How leading retailers forecast demand at store-SKU Level

 - improve sell-through across their store network

 HipHip.ai helps retail brands improve store execution and inventory performance across large store networks.
+This shift requires systems that continuously track demand signals and translate them into decisions at the store-SKU level.
 The platform provides real-time visibility into store-level inventory, detects stockout risks early, and supports smarter replenishment decisions based on demand signals.
 In addition to inventory intelligence, HipHip also helps retailers manage visual merchandising compliance, store operations, and retail analytics.

 What does store-SKU demand forecasting mean in retail?